Autism and the Human Podcast Transcript, Episode 1, Originally Published June 7, 2022

 Welcome to the first episode of “Autism and The Human.”
 I’m Limbic Noodle.
 Today’s episode is called “Limbic, Liminal, Labels and Language.”

-I want to talk to you today about how I decided to call myself Limbic Noodle online.
+I want to talk to you today about how I chose the online moniker of Limbic Noodle.

-It will become clearer what I mean by “The Human” throughout this podcast.
-For now, think about the lines sometimes drawn between what is considered “Normal” and what is maligned, marginalized, and attacked as “Abnormal.”
+What I mean by “The Human” will become clearer as we go along.
+Remember the lines sometimes drawn between what is considered “Normal” and what is maligned, marginalized, and attacked as “Abnormal.”
 Think about what causes stigmatization when a person is placed outside the boundaries of “The Human.”

 Sometimes I imagine myself sliding in and out of these boundaries, noodling between the liminal and non-liminal, lingering in empty spaces where I am less likely to be singled out or noticed negatively.
 These spaces have always felt safer to me.

 Liminal Spaces aren’t just empty.
-They’re spaces that make you uncomfortable or unsettled, thresholds to something new or different.
-They’re transitional and transformative spaces.
+They’re spaces that make you uncomfortable or unsettled.
+They are thresholds to new or different, transitional, or transformative spaces.

 There are both Mental and Physical liminal spaces.
 We’ve probably all read or watched a coming-of-age story.
 Think about a movie like It or a television show like Stranger Things, where twelve-year-olds face a monster that serves as a metaphor for the terror and confusion of transitioning into adulthood.
 The age of 12, when a child teeters on the precipice of adulthood, could be described as a Mental liminal space.
 It’s an age that feels frightening.

-Physical liminal spaces are places that make you feel “off.”
+Liminal spaces are places that make you feel off.
 They are places where past and present converge, where the past begs you not to repeat its mistakes.
 They’re also spaces like stairwells and hallways, which we use to move from one location to another.
 They aren’t places most of us feel comfortable lingering.
-On the other hand, they often are places we retreat when we need the world to stand still for a beat.
+On the other hand, they are often places we retreat when we need the world to stand still for a beat.

 Reflecting upon the idea of liminal spaces made me think about how Autistic people connect across these spaces, or maybe even inside of them.
-We connect through shared experiences, common ways of moving through the world, and strategies for surviving in neurotypically dominated spaces.
-This reflection inspired a mental image of noodle-like strands extending across liminal spaces, connecting autistic brain stem to autistic brain stem.
+We connect through shared experiences, common ways of moving through the world, and strategies for surviving in allistically dominated spaces.
+This reflection inspired a mental image of noodle-like strands extending across liminal spaces, connecting neurodivergent brain stem to neurodivergent brain stem.
 This solidified the symbolic significance of “Noodle” as part of my online identifier.

 There’s so much more to a person’s identity than a name.
-As an English teacher, I can’t help thinking of Shakespeare telling us that a rose by any other name would smell as sweet.
+I can’t help thinking of Shakespeare telling us that a rose by any other name would smell as sweet.
 In light of this sentiment, it might be especially ironic that discourse around autism often doesn’t get a chance to progress further than conversations around the language of identity.
 I am sure people are listening to this podcast and mentally correcting my language choices.
-After recently reading Nick Walker’s book, “Neuroqueer Heresies: Notes on the neurodiversity paradigm, autistic empowerment, and postnormal possibilities,” I realized there is vocabulary I have misused over the years for a variety of reasons.
+After recently reading Nick Walker’s book, “Neuroqueer Heresies: Notes on the neurodiversity paradigm, autistic empowerment, and postnormal possibilities,” I realized I have misued some vocabulary over the years for a variety of reasons.
 Ignorance is one of these reasons.
 However, that makes this discussion even more important.

 Up to this point, I’ve consciously decided to use a variety of vocabulary choices, specifically to prevent people from making assumptions about where I position myself before I have the chance to explain my preferences.

 The social model of disability developed from the disability rights movement and remains a fundamental understanding of Disability Studies today.
 Nick Walker said in “Neuroqueer Heresies” that within the social model, “Disabled” is understood as being the opposite of “Enabled.”
-Society seems to be set up to enable some people to participate and meet their needs (Walker, 61).
-Walker points out that Autistic people do not “have” a disability in this sense.
-Instead, they are disabled, to a greater or lesser extent, by their ability to participate in society and meet their needs.
+Society is designed in a way that enables some people to participate and meet their needs (Walker, 61) while others are excluded.
+Autistic people are often disabled in how they are able to participate in society and meet their needs.

 In “Disabled, not broken,” Alex Forshaw said that some people are only disabled because society does not enable them to do certain things the way other people are enabled.
 For example, imagine if a building were built off the ground, without stairs to the entrances.
 Everyone would be disabled from entering that building in similar ways.
-Buildings with stairs enable those who can use stairs to enter the building.
-When those same buildings do not have a ramp, wheelchair users are disabled from entering the building.
-Alex Forshaw warns against using the word “Disabled” in a way that connotes brokenness.
+However, buildings with stairs enable those who can use stairs to enter the building.
+When those same buildings do not have a ramp, wheelchair users continue to be disabled from entering the building.
+Alex Forshaw warned against using the word “Disabled” in a way that connotes brokenness.
 Brokenness is a loss of integrity, a shattering and fragmentation that reduces one to a shard of “The Human” rather than a whole person.
-By disabling a person from participating completely, society takes a whole person and makes them feel like they were a broken shard.
+By disabling a person from participating completely, society takes a whole person and makes them feel like a broken shard.

-Neoliberal Capitalism attributes value to individuals based on a cost versus contribution formula.
+As RFK Jr. alluded to, our society attributes value to individuals based on a cost versus contribution formula.
 The cost to support a person is measured against what they contribute to society.
 If a person cannot contribute their labour, they often become a product to be commodified.
-Autistic people have been turned into products within industries that have been built to provide non-autistic people incomes, all while Autistic people continue to struggle.
-These include the Applied Behaviour Analysis practitioner and autism advocacy industries.
-I feel this acutely because I have a dream to become a Neurodivergency Inclusivity Consultant within the Saskatchewan school system.
-The problem with this dream is that I would be promoting Neurodivergent Pride and Acceptance and trying to teach people about Neurodivergent Culture, all while slamming up against a wall of Assimilationism.
-I do not see my dream as achievable when so many jobs depend upon Autistic people remaining the products of the ABA industry.
+Autistic people have been turned into products within industries that have been built to provide Allistic people incomes.
+In the meantime, Autistic people continue to struggle financially.
+The Autism Industrial Complex includes the Applied Behaviour Analysis industry as well as some non-profit organizations meant to serve Autistic people and their families.
+Some of these organizations hire Autistic people and operate under neuroaffirming paradigms.
+However, others do not.

+Sequenzia summarized another common argument for “Person-first” language as the view that you are much more than your disability (Sequenzia, 2016).
 First of all, no kidding.
-We all are more than just one thing.
-It might blow some people’s minds to find out there are people in this world who are black, women, poor, disabled, and LGBTQIA.
+We are all more than just one thing.
+It might blow some people’s minds to find out there are people in this world who are black, women, poor, disabled, and QUILTBAG.

 Regardless, as Sequenzia points out, we don’t go around saying someone is a “Person with womanness” or a “Person with Indigenousness.”
 We don’t refer to someone as a “Person with Doctorness” or a “Person with blackness.”
 When viewed this way, it seems equally ridiculous that we’d refer to someone as a “Person with Autism.”
 Sequenzia responded to the idea that disabled people are much more than their disability by saying, “You will try to say that a disability does not define me.
 How do you know it doesn’t?
 I define myself and my disability does define me.
 You are being ableist by telling me how I should feel about being Disabled” (Sequenzia, n.d.).

 Aria Sky (a.k.a.
 Mamautistic) said that autism is always present for them and completes them (Sky, 2017).
 I agree with Sky’s sentiment that they would not be who they are without autism.
 There isn’t a single part of my identity that isn’t wound up with autism.
-For example, I have two bachelor’s degrees, and I am writing my Master of Education thesis.
+For example, I have two bachelor’s degrees and a Master’s in Educational Foundations in Anti-Oppressive Education.
 Thank you, Autism.
 Some of you might be scratching your head on that one, but I absolutely attribute my ability to perSever to autism, and no, I don’t mean persevere.

-In a blog called “Musing of an Aspie,” Cynthia Kim describes two women.
-One is named Mary, and the other is named Joan.
-Mary is described as a wife in a stable marriage and a mother who consistently carries out typical parental duties such as parent committees, carpools, and coaching.
-They are described as having stable employment since the age of 16.
-They also are described as carrying out tasks such as financial management and cultivating a variety of hobbies.
+In a blog called “Musing of an Aspie,” Cynthia Kim described two women.
+One was named Mary.
+The other was named Joan.
+Mary was described as a wife in a stable marriage and a mother who consistently carried out typical parental duties such as parent committees, carpools, and coaching.
+They were described as having stable employment since the age of 16.
+They were also described as carrying out tasks such as financial management and cultivating a variety of hobbies.

-Joan is described as a wife in an occasionally rocky marriage.
-They do not have close friends, often preferring to isolate themselves, especially avoiding phone calls.
-They are described as needing to be reminded to carry out grooming activities or get dressed in the morning.
-Joan has never done anything like negotiate a car loan, and they’ve never lived alone.
-They like familiar comforts such as watching Disney movies at the end of a tough day.
+Joan was described as a wife in an occasionally rocky marriage.
+They did not have close friends, often preferring to isolate themselves, especially avoiding phone calls.
+They were described as needing to be reminded to carry out grooming activities or get dressed in the morning.
+Joan had never done anything like negotiate a car loan, and they’d never lived alone.
+They liked familiar comforts such as watching Disney movies at the end of a tough day.

-It turns out both women are imaginary, created by Cynthia Kim and based on descriptions of themself, depending on what was happening in their life.
-This duality is relatable to me.
-As already described, I could describe myself as a successful student and parent, but I could also describe myself as a depressed parent who needs help from others to manage my children.
+It turned out both women were imaginary, created by Cynthia Kim and based on descriptions of themself, depending on what was happening in their life.
+This duality was relatable to me.
+As already described, I could describe myself as a successful student and parent, but I could also describe myself as a depressed parent who needed help from others to manage my children.
 Depending upon the circumstances, either could be true.
+I could describe myself as a communicative educator who made students feel welcomed, when I was in the classroom.
+I could also describe myself as scared to communicate with my colleagues to the point they thought I was ineffective or aggressive when I felt unsupported in the Student Services position.

-Those who position themselves on the “Identity-first” side of this discourse would say that people shouldn’t need to be reminded that Autistics are complete people.
-“They use person-first language and forget our humanity,” Amy Sequenzia said (Sequenzia, 2019).
 Humans are assumed to have the right to define themselves.
-Sequenzia noted that if an autistic person wants to identify themselves with “Person-first” language, they respect their wish.
-To the rest, Sequenzia suggests that a safe bet would be to use “Identity-first” language and let the person correct you if their preference is “Person-first.”
-Another option is just to ask them about their preferences.
+Sequenzia noted that if an Autistic person wants to identify with “Person-first” language, they would respect their wish.
+To the rest, Sequenzia suggested that a safe bet would be to use “Identity-first” language and let the person correct you if their preference was “Person-first.”
+Another option was just to ask them about their preferences.

-I know there might be listeners out there saying it is presumptuous of Sequenzia to believe that just because they prefer “Identity-first” language means most autistic people share this preference.
-My response would be that it is presumptuous to think autistic people haven’t made enquiries regarding these preferences and paid attention to the responses.
+I know there might be listeners out there saying it was presumptuous of Sequenzia to believe that just because they preferred “Identity-first” language meant most Autistic people shared this preference.
+My response would be that it is presumptuous to think Autistic people haven’t made enquiries regarding these preferences and paid attention to the responses.

 On the other hand, “Autism Speaks” tweeted on July 22, 2019: